 If left untreated, pyloric stenosis will eventually prevent the baby from taking in any fluids or formula.
-Therefore, he rapidly may become severely dehydrated and eventually malnourished.
+Therefore, he or she rapidly may become severely dehydrated and eventually malnourished.
 In addition, the frequent vomiting of stomach contents may cause severe imbalances in the composition of the baby's blood and body fluids.
-There is no good medical (i.e., non-operative) treatment for pyloric stenosis.
+There is no good non-operative treatment for pyloric stenosis.

 We now know that after the operation, the baby's pylorus will eventually heal to become a normal, circumferential sphincter muscle.
 This occurs within two to three weeks of the operation.
-The baby is cured immediately; however, and can tolerate feedings within hours of the operation.
+However, the baby is cured immediately and can tolerate feedings within hours of the operation.

 What needs to be done before surgery?